Co-CEO and Superintendent

 Co-CEO and President

-Vice President, Leadership Development
+Vice President, Special Services

-Vice President, Information Technology
+Vice President, Operations and Technology

 Vice President, Facilities and Capital Finance

 Ms. Desfosses leads Achievement First’s facilities team, which oversees acquisition, construction, renovation and maintenance of more than 40 school properties within the network.
 The team also oversees all capital financing associated with facility projects.
 Before joining Achievement First, Ms. Desfosses worked for a management consulting firm that focused exclusively on government and non-profit clients.
 She then owned and operated a consulting firm that staffed large municipal building projects and managed public-private partnerships for urban downtown developments, including the Gateway Downtown Development Project, a $300-million project that relocated Gateway Community College to downtown New Haven.
 Ms. Desfosses holds a bachelor’s degree from Harvard University, an M.B.A. from the Yale School of Management, where she was a Yale Presidential Public Service Fellow, and an M. Ed. in educational leadership from The Broad Residency in Urban Education.